intento/intento-api/delegated_credentials.md

 # Using delegated credentials

+The fastest way to set up Google AutoML with Intento is our [Stored Credentials Manager](https://console.inten.to/credentials).
+Other service providers, that issue temporary tokens, will be available soon.

-This document describes how to create a delegated credentials to use with the Intento platform.
+This document describes how to create delegated credentials programmatically.

 <!-- TOC depthFrom:2 depthTo:3 -->